How to Compress Images Without Losing Quality

 Do not use PNG for photographs

-PNG is lossless, which makes it excellent for graphics with sharp edges and flat colours.
+PNG is lossless, which makes it excellent for graphics with sharp edges and flat colors.
 For photographs, PNG produces files 5-10x larger than JPEG at equivalent visual quality.
 Use JPEG or WebP for photos.
 Reserve PNG for graphics, screenshots, and transparency.

 Format Comparison: Real Numbers